Researchers can click HERE for resources

 TMS Control Room

-Equipment: The facility has three different models of onsite PSG acquisition systems, and two ambulatory/home collection PSG units for a total of 16 different acquisition units.
+The facility has two different models of onsite PSG acquisition systems, and two ambulatory/home collection PSG units for a total of 16 different acquisition units.
 Each is available for acquiring, processing and analyzing EEG sleep and additional modalities.
 Acquisition systems are comprised of the following:

-There are a total of ten ambulatory apnea screening devices (Five ResMed ApneaLink Plus and Five ResMed ApneaLink Air) which are maintained by the SBNC and provided to various study protocols for sleep-disordered breathing (SDB) assessment.
-Data download and SDB analysis are then performed by SBNC Sleep Technologists.
+There are a total of ten ambulatory apnea screening devices (Five Resmed ApneaLink Plus and Five ResMed ApneaLink Air) which are maintained by the SBNC and provided to various study protocols for sleep disordered breathing (SDB) assessment.
+Data download and SDB analysis is then performed by SBNC Sleep Technologists.

 Main Control Room

-Computer: All computers utilize the WPIC Office of Academic Computing (OAC) servers.
-The OAC group is a shared resource and is funded by participating research projects in WPIC and the University of Pittsburgh.
+Computer: All computers utilize the UPMC Western Psychiatric Office of Academic Computing (OAC) servers.
+The OAC group is a shared resource and is funded by participating research projects in WPH and across the University of Pittsburgh.
 Using the networking infrastructure of UPMC, the SBNC shares multiple Microsoft and Linux server platforms.
 All servers and workstations utilize archiving via LTO libraries.
 These servers support, in varying degrees the following utilities: FTP, file server, SQL/Access server database, digital analysis tape archiving and application development.
 The OAC is an integrated part of the UPMC network with global Internet access behind a secure firewall.
 Additionally, there is an onsite Project Manager that coordinates the data project needs of SBNC investigators and personnel.

 Office: Physiological data processing is conducted in adjacent office space including an electronics laboratory, a computing operations laboratory, a computer server room, and adjacent offices.
 The computer operations laboratory contains 2 LINUX servers for signal analyses and processing, six Windows servers for database, file and web services, and space for media/document holding and archives.
 The adjacent computer server room consists of 210 square feet and houses all the servers for the Office of Academic Computing.

-Office space is provided on the 13th floor of WPIC for the program administrator, lead sleep technicians, electronics specialist, and software specialist.
+Office space is provided on the 13th floor of WPH for the program administrator, lead sleep technicians, electronics specialist, and software specialist.